stephaniechansddo/assignment04/README.md

 As the project progresses, the team plans to:
 - **Implement Core Features**: Develop functionalities for book title management, reading history tracking, and recommendations.
 - **Enhance Data Analytics**: Implement analytics to provide insights into reading habits and preferences.
-- **Mobile Accessibility**: Develop a mobile application to ensure accessibility and convenience for users on-the-go.

 ## Rules & Guidelines
 - **Branching Strategy**: We follow a Git branching model with main, develop, feature, and hotfix branches.
-Detailed guidelines on branching and merging are provided in our Git workflow document.
 - **Code Reviews**: All code changes must undergo a thorough peer review before merging into the develop branch.
 Reviews help maintain code quality, consistency, and knowledge sharing among team members.
 - **Coding Standards**: We adhere to Java & Agile framework coding standards and best practices.
 Consistent code formatting and meaningful variable naming are expected to enhance readability and maintainability.
 - **Testing**: Each feature or bug fix must be accompanied by appropriate unit tests.
 Tests should cover critical functionalities to ensure new changes do not introduce regressions.